Advertisement

 The biggest benefit of digestive enzymes is that they help your body break down food better.
 This translates to better digestive health.
 You may experience less gas, bloating, and burping.
 You may also notice that your stomach feels lighter and emptier, like your food is actually moving through it rather than sitting there stagnant.

 Digestive enzymes may also help improve food intolerances (not food allergies).
 Studies suggest that supplementing with digestive enzymes8 can be especially beneficial for anyone with lactose intolerance or those with pancreatic enzyme needs.
-There's also some preliminary research9 that a digestive enzyme, called AN-PEP, may help improve symptoms of gluten sensitivity.
+There's also some preliminary research9 that a digestive enzyme, called AN-PEP, may help improve signs of gluten sensitivity.

 How to know if you should take probiotics or digestive enzymes